Click here for Gazette Notice Dated June 03, 2021 - Notice under section 27 (1) of the Central bank Act Chap. 79:02

 History of Money in Trinidad and Tobago

-Trinidad and Tobago’s currency system has historically been characterised by a multitude of currencies on account of the occupation of the islands by major colonial powers of predominately French, Spanish and British origin.
+Trinidad and Tobago’s currency system has historically been characterized by a multitude of currencies on account of the occupation of the islands by major colonial powers of predominately French, Spanish and British origin.
 Upon occupation of Trinidad in 1797, the British encountered a rudimentary system devoid of banks and bank notes.
 This was also true of Tobago’s monetary arrangements at this time.
 The existing money, limited in supply, consisted of Spanish, Mexican, Portuguese and French currencies.
 The diversity of the coins’ origin was matched by their varying characteristics in terms of weight, size, metal composition and authenticity.
 Read more